 The safety and efficacy of Xolair was evaluated in two, randomized, multicenter, double-blind, placebo-controlled clinical trials that enrolled individuals with CRSwNP with inadequate response to nasal corticosteroids (CRSwNPTrial 1, n=138; CRSwNP Trial 2, n=127).
 Individuals received Xolair or placebo SC every 2 or 4 weeks, with Xolair for 24 weeks followed by a 4-week follow-up period.
 All individuals received background nasal mometasone therapy during both the treatment period and during a 5-week run-in period.
-Prior to randomization, individuals were required to have evidence of bilateral polyps as determined by a nasal polyp score (NPS) \geq 5 with NPS \geq 2 in each nostril, despite use of nasal mometasone during the run-in period.
-NPS was measured via endoscopy and scored (range 0-4 per nostril: 0= no polyps; 1=small polyps in the middle meatus not reaching below the inferior border of the middle turbinate; 2=polyps reaching below the lower border of the middle turbinate; 3=large polyps reaching the lower border of the inferior nasal cavity) for a total NPS (range 0-8).
+Prior to randomization, individuals were required to have evidence of bilateral polyps as determined by a nasal polyp score (NPS) $\geq$ 5 with NPS $\geq$ 2 in each nostril, despite use of nasal mometasone during the run-in period.
+NPS was measured via endoscopy and scored (range 0-4 per nostril: 0= no polyps; 1=small polyps in the middle meatus not reaching below the inferior border of the middle turbinate; 2=polyps reaching below the lower border of the middle turbinate; 3=large polyps reaching the lower border of the inferior turbinate or polyps medial to the middle turbinate; 4=large polyps causing complete obstruction of the inferior nasal cavity) for a total NPS (range 0-8).
 Individuals were furthermore required to have a weekly average of nasal congestion score (NCS) > 1 prior to randomization, despite use of nasal mometasone.
 Nasal congestion was measured by a daily assessment on a 0-to-3-point severity scale (0=none, 1=mild, 2=moderate, 3=severe).
 Prior sino-nasal surgery or prior systemic corticosteroid usage were not required for inclusion in the trials and sinus CT scans were not performed to evaluate for sinus opacification.